 The cash out refinance is designed to accomplish two goals -- to improve on the terms of an existing home loan and deliver additional funds at a low interest rate.
 Other types of mortgage refinance include the rate and term refinance, in which the new loan amount is equal to the remaining balance on the old mortgage, and the limited cash out refinance, in which the closing costs are added wrapped into the new loan, increasing its balance.

-It only makes sense to undertake refinance with cash out if the new loan comes with a better refinance rate or more favorable terms (replacing an adjustable rate home loan with a fixed rate mortgage, for example).
+It only makes sense to undertake a cash-out refinance if the new loan comes with a better refinance rate or more favorable terms (replacing an adjustable rate home loan with a fixed rate mortgage, for example).

 Refinance with Cash Out: Conforming Loans